 A grievance filed against the Village concerning complaints regarding access or alleged discrimination shall be processed in the following manner:

-All complaints regarding access or alleged discrimination shall be placed in writing and submitted to the Building Commissioner, ADA Coordinator, for a resolution.
+All complaints regarding access or alleged discrimination shall be placed in writing and submitted to the ADA Coordinator, for a resolution.
 A record of the complaint and decision made by the ADA Coordinator will be maintained.
 A written decision by the ADA Coordinator will be rendered within 15 working days of receipt of the complaint and sent certified mail to complainant.

 If the complaint cannot be resolved to the satisfaction of the complainant by the ADA Coordinator, the complainant has right to appeal to the Village of Lombard Board of Trustees.